Class of 2019 Summer Reading Assignment

-In order to prepare the Sacred Heart University class of 2018 for the start of their college careers and for the academic realities of college life, we are announcing our Freshman Summer Reading Assignment.
-This year, we have chosen a text that offers challenge, enlightenment, and food for thought.
+In order to prepare the Sacred Heart University Class of 2019 for the start of their college careers and for the academic realities of college life, we are announcing our Freshman Summer Reading Assignment.
+This year, we have chosen a text that offers insight on the importance of external strength and internal willpower.
 Please read the text with care, enjoy and think about it, and be prepared to discuss it with classmates and professors when you arrive to begin the fall semester.
 Be sure to bring the book with you in August.

-We are pleased to announce that Michael Sandel will be speaking on campus to the Sacred Heart University freshman class and to the entire University Community on September 10, 2014.
+We are pleased to announce that Cheryl Strayed will be speaking on campus to the Sacred Heart University freshman class and to the entire University Community on September 9, 2015.

 Since this reading is your first “college assignment” at Sacred Heart University, we ask you to approach it as a college student would—be thorough and thoughtful, use your time wisely, and don't make this just a “last minute” task.
 If you have questions about the reading, the Essay Contest, or anything else, feel free to contact Dean Bozzone at 203-365-7648 or at email@example.com.